Homeschool Science Experiments

 Make toys at home with common household materials, often in only a few minutes, that demonstrate fascinating scientific principles.

 Animations, games, worksheets, kids science projects, e-books, e-coloring books.
 Some sections free to try, site membership available with adult registration.

-Solar Energy for Kids of All Ages
+Solar Energy For Kids

 Supercharged Science Homeschool Science Activity Manual & Video Guide

 This is a collection of easy – but really cool – science experiments, AND includes step-by-step videos that show you exactly how to do them.
 Plus learn the 3 keys to teaching homeschool science the easy way.
 Do activities like making plasma in your microwave, building an electrostatic motor, creating speakers that can play music from your ipod and more.
 Also, learn how as a parent you can teach science more effectively AND more easily too.

 The Everything Kids’ Science Experiments Book